aaronangle/Git_Twitter/README.md

 Most of the code lives inside the `pages` folder.

-Here's a structure example of a page
+Here's a structural example of a page

 ```sh
 src/pages/Home